Born From Revival

 By 1990, growing pains brought the addition of a new educational wing, Fellowship Hall and additional parking.
 As the church continued to grow, a Multi-Purpose Building for worship and education was planned.
 The new building was occupied on November 4, 2001.

 As we moved into the Twenty-First Century, Memorial reached out to people in the community by offering Christian concerts; establishing Gone But Not Forgotten, a group for people who have lost a child to death; providing a place for older adults to socialize through the Triple L group, and participating in softball, basketball and volleyball leagues where there were opportunities to connect with others in the community.
 The church organized House of Hope in order to help people who were in need of food and clothing.
-Both adults and youth participated in Mission Trips to Peru and Chile, as well as trips to North Carolina and Montana.
+Both adults and youth participated in Mission Trips to Peru and Chile, as well as trips to North Carolina, Marshall, San Francisco, Montana and Alaska.

 The Awana program was begun during this time, and it has continued to grow each year.
 In 2014 the Chapel and room 101 (the original fellowship hall) were renovated for Youth Worship and fellowship.
 A new prayer room was opened where members can pray individually or with others.